Implant Supported Dentures Naperville IL

 What Are Implant Supported Dentures?

-Similar to other dentures, implant supported overdentures are removable, but they provide better retention and function compared to traditional dentures.
-Conventional dentures are much more likely to become unstable and require refitting over time.
+Implant supported dentures are also removable dentures, but they provide better retention and function to patients compared to traditional dentures.
+Conventional removable dentures are much more likely to become unstable, and require that patients make additional appointments for periodic adjustments over time.

 Also called stud-attachment dentures, these implant supported overdentures typically contain sockets that are placed onto round connectors on the implants.